jozan/new-static-site/README.md

 A simple template for starting to develop static websites such as portfolio, landing page etc. This project utilizes customized [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) and handful of build scripts that ensure fast and iterative development and easy deployment.

+## Project plans
+Gulp will replace grunt in the future.
+Until that happens there will be no updates so don't hold your breath.

 ## Quick start

 1. Make sure you have latest Node.js and nginx installed in your machine